-Warm rounds of soft, goats’ milk cheese called “Cabecou” are often used to make one of the most mouth-watering salads you have ever tasted!
-The chef places the cheese on top of soft, organic, field greens which are dressed with vinaigrette, then drizzles honey a tiny bit of over the cheese.
+Warm rounds of soft, goats’ milk cheese called “Cabecou” are often used to make one of the most mouth-watering salads you have ever tasted.
+The chef??places the??cheese on top of soft, organic, field greens which are dressed with vinaigrette, then drizzles honey a tiny bit of over the cheese.
 You can buy Cabecou in any market and make the same salad yourself… or spread the mild white cheese on warm bread, instead of butter.
 It also can be used as shown below, with roasted eggplant, peppers and arugla.
-Yum!
+Delicious!